jayshozie/Flominal.nvim/README.md

 ## Usage

-Use either the corresponding command or the keymap to toggle the floating window of Flominal.
+Use either the corresponding command or the keymap to use the functionalities of Flominal.

 ## License

 Every file in this repository is licensed under the MIT License.
 Check the [LICENSE](LICENSE) file for more details.

 ## Contributions